ncd-io/BME280/Python/README.md

 It is recommended that you read the datasheet for the BME280 to better understand these settings and how you should calibrate them.
 These calibration are optional and the default values have been shown to be accurate under normal conditions by our instrumentation.

+The default values for the kwargs you can pass are shown below:
+{'address': 0x76, 'humidity_sampling_rate': 0x01, 'pressure_sampling_rate': 0x04, 'temperature_sampling_rate': 0x20, 'mode': 0x03, 'standby_time': 0xA0, 'filter': 0x00}

 ###Public accessible methods
 ```cpp
 get_readings(temperature_unit)
 ```
 >This function returns the temperature, humidity, and pressure in a keyed set.

->The temperature_unit passed into the method is a string of either c, f, or k to represent how you would like the temperature
+>The temperature_unit passed into the method is a string of either c, f, or k to represent how you would like the
->to be returned.
+>temperature to be returned.